 1. Flush your Yorkie’s eyes with a canine rinse

-Flushing the eyes with a saline eye rinse will help rid the eye of anything irritating.
-This might not remove the current tear stains, but it could help prevent more gunk from building up in the future.
+Flushing the eyes with a saline eye rinse will help rid the eye of irritating substances.
+This might not remove the current tear stains, but with regular use, it could help prevent more gunk from building up in the future.

-Be sure to use a tear stain remover for dogs.
+Be sure to use a tear stain remover for dogs instead of a human saline solution.
 Oh…and as far as wrestling your dog down and squirting stuff into their eyes…godspeed and good luck!

 Our recommendation: Vetericyn Plus Canine Eye Wash